Tourism in Rwanda: Volcanoes National Park

 Volcanoes National Park, part of the larger multinational Virunga Conservation Area, is a stop center for all Rwandan gorilla safaris and shelters many mountain gorillas.
 Being a roughly two-hour drive from the Kigali International Airport makes it the most accessible gorilla national park in the world.
 Sharing a border with Uganda and the Democratic Republic of the Congo, this national park in Rwanda is home to a growing number of critically endangered mountain gorillas.
-Experts estimate that there are about 600 gorillas in the park, which is a significant increase from around 240-250 individuals in 1981.
+Experts estimate that there are about 700 gorillas in the park, which is a significant increase from around 240-250 individuals in 1981.
+Since 2005, there has been a tradition of naming newborn mountain gorillas.
 Besides gorillas, Volcanoes National park is a home for golden monkeys, a variety of birds, reptiles, amphibians, and insects among other creatures which together make a complete Rwanda safari package.
 Volcanoes National Park is named after the chain of dormant volcanoes making up the Virunga Massif; Bisoke with its verdant crater lake, Sabyinyo, Gahinga, Muhabura, and the highest at 4,507 meters, Karisimbi.

-Trekking at Volcanoes National Park typically lasts between four and eight hours, most of which is spent hiking through bamboo forests, meadows, and swampland.
-Guides from the national park service will eventually lead you to one of the habituated gorilla families.
-Visitors typically spend an hour observing the creatures as they eat, care for their babies, and interact with each another.
+Trekking at Volcanoes National Park typically lasts between four and eight hours, most of which is spent hiking through bamboo forests, meadows, and swampland, eventually leading a visitor to one of the habituated gorilla families.

 Nyungwe Forest National Park

 One of the oldest rainforests in Africa, Nyungwe, is spectacularly beautiful and rich in biodiversity with a total 1,068 plant species, including 140 orchid species, and also 322 species of birds including red-collared babbler, along with 75 mammalian species such as the serval cat, mongoose, congo clawless otter, and leopard to name a few.
 Most tourists come to this rainforest to track chimpanzees, as well as 12 other primate species, including the L’Hoest’s monkey endemic to the Albertine Rift.
 The park is also home to the only canopy walk in East Africa, with it being roughly a 90-minute hike from the Uwinka Visitor Center.
-Visitors walk across a 91-meter long suspension bridge dangling more than 50 meters above the verdant rainforest, getting a dizzying view of the treetops and mountains in the distance.
+There is a 91-meter long suspension bridge dangling more than 50 meters above the verdant rainforest.

 Gishwati Forest

 Gishwati Forest is part of Gishwati-Mukura Forest National Park.
 The Gishwati Concession is managed by Wilderness Safaris in collaboration with the Forest of Hope Association and Rwanda Development Board.
 Gishwati Forest was opened to the public on the 1st of December 2020.
 Most popular activities are Chimpanzee tracking, hiking and birding.
+Other activities you can consider doing whilst visiting Gishwati is primate trek to se the blue and L'hoest monkeys trek and also a community walk in the nearby villages.
 The only accommodation in the park is the Forest of Hope Guest House which has two twin rooms and a campsite.